mnk400/mnk400.github.io/about/index.md

 layout: post
 title: About
 ---
-I am a Computer Systems Engineering graduate student at the Northeastern University in Boston, with a portfolio and interest in writing complex software systems, and working in fields surrounding Internet of Things, and Robotics.
+I am a Computer Systems Engineering graduate from the Northeastern University in Boston, with a portfolio and interest in writing complex software systems, and working in fields surrounding Internet of Things, and Backend Development.
+Outside of work I love photography, music, books, and mechanical keyboards.
 # Experience

 ## Amazon
-### Incoming SDE 1
+### Software Development Engineer
-Feb 2022
+Feb 2022 - Present

 ## Medtronic
 ### Software Development Co-op